 - Scratched countertops

 - Loosened door handles

 - Slightly broken tiles

 None of these issues are caused by tenant negligence or abuse.

 What is Excessive Property Damage?

 Excessive damage is the outcome of tenant abuse.
-This type of damage is not a result of normal wear and tear from normal usage.
+This type of damage is not a result of reasonable wear and tear from normal usage.

-With property damage, the damage is very visible, and it depreciates the value of your property.
-Damage may mean that a certain item in your property can’t be used anymore, or it may mean that the appearance of your property or furnishing is distorted.
+With property damage, the damage is very visible, and it depreciates the value of your rental unit.
+Damage may mean that a certain item in your unit can’t be used anymore, or it may mean that the appearance of your rental or furnishing is distorted.

-Here are a few common examples of tenant responsible damage:
+Here are a few common examples of tenant caused damage:

 - Missing door locks and doorknobs